-The environmental surveillance program conducted at SRS is designed to survey and quantify any short- or long-term effects that routine and non-routine onsite operations may have on the site, the surrounding area, or people living in the vicinity of SRS (the onsite and offsite environment).
+The environmental surveillance program conducted at SRS is designed to survey and quantify any effects that routine and non-routine onsite operations may have on the site, the surrounding area, or people living in the vicinity of SRS (the onsite and offsite environment).
 The program is conducted to meet the following criteria:

-- Verify compliance with DOE Orders, environmental commitments made by the site in environmental impact statements, environmental assessments, and other documents - Characterize and define trends in the physical, chemical, and biological environs - Establish environmental baselines of environmental quality - Continually assess pollution abatement programs - Identify and quantify new or existing environmental problems - Characterize and monitor contaminant migration into the environment.
+- Verify compliance with DOE Orders, environmental commitments made by the site in environmental impact statements, environmental assessments, and other documents - Characterize and define trends in the physical, chemical, and biological environs - Establish environmental baselines of environmental quality - Continually assess pollution abatement programs - Identify and quantify new or existing environmental problems.

 To accomplish these goals, the program monitors both radioactive and non-radioactive constituents in a wide range of environmental media, including atmosphere, surface water, groundwater, drinking water, food products, wildlife, soil, sediment, vegetation, and biota.
 The program monitors gamma radiation through the use of Thermoluminescent Dosimeters (TLDs).
-In addition, the program includes a special monitoring program developed for site-specific purposes: the Steel Creek Plantation survey.
+In addition, the program includes two special monitoring programs developed for site-specific purposes: Enhanced Tritium Monitoring and the Steel Creek Plantation survey.
 Details of each of the program elements are discussed below.